Function Keys of Computer Keyboard – F Keys

 Where are the function keys on the keyboard located?

-Usually found above the primary alphanumeric keys on the upper row of the keyboard are the function keys (F1–F12).
+The function keys are usually found on the upper row of the keyboard (F1–F12).

 Computer Guide